wyzjack/wyzjack.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a 5th-year Ph.D. candidate in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
 I am supervised by Prof. [Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/) and I am a member of [SmileLab](https://fulab.sites.northeastern.edu/).
-My research mainly focuses on LLM, Multimodal LLM and anomaly detection.
+My research mainly focuses on LLM, Multimodal LLM and anomaly detection.  **All my first-authored papers on applied AI are open-sourced except for the ones within internship companies, some of which can not be released due to company policies.**

 My ultimate goal of AI related research is to reach AI consciousness safely, which might help human beings escape the earth and explore the universe.